mintlu8/default-constructor/README.md

   * `meta_default_constructor` no longer takes a list of imports as the first argument.
   * `meta_default_constructor` can now create tuples by chaining with comma.

+* 0.5

+  Made changes to fit `bevy 0.15`'s patterns.

+  * No longer treats `Ident` as `Ident::default()`.
+  * No longer treats snake case functions as structs.
+  * All non-struct patterns falls through the macro.

 ## License

 License under either of